microsoftgraph/msgraph-cli-archived/msgraph-cli-extensions/v1_0/identitydirmgt_v1_0/report.md

 |**--description**|string|The description to set for the directory role.
 Read-only.|description|description|
 |**--display-name**|string|The display name to set for the directory role.
 Read-only.|display_name|displayName|

-#### <a name="directoryRoleTemplates.directoryRoleTemplateDeleteDirectoryRoleTemplate">Command `az identitydirmgt directoryroletemplatesdirectoryroletemplate delete-directory-role-template`</a>
+#### <a name="directoryRoleTemplates.directoryRoleTemplateDeleteDirectoryRoleTemplate">Command `az identitydirmgt directory-role-template-directory-role-template delete-directory-role-template`</a>

 ##### <a name="ParametersdirectoryRoleTemplates.directoryRoleTemplateDeleteDirectoryRoleTemplate">Parameters</a>
 |Option|Type|Description|Path (SDK)|Swagger name|